Soaring peaks & white-sand-beach waterfalls.

 FAQs

-We’ve done long stretches of this trek alongside enthusiastic first-timers who did remarkably well — and with seasoned hikers who struggled.
-So much comes down to mindset, resilience, and how your body responds to day after day (after day) on the move.
+• We’ve walked long stretches of this trek with enthusiastic first-timers who did remarkably well—and with seasoned hikers who struggled.
+A lot comes down to mindset, resilience, and how your body responds to day after day on the move.

 That said, this is a serious 203-kilometer trek.
-You’ll need to be capable of carrying a 10–20 lb (5–10 kg) pack for 10 days, averaging around 22.5 kilometers and 1,433 meters of cumulative elevation gain and loss per day.
-The terrain is often rugged and sun-exposed — and we’ll be crossing rivers and streams on foot more than once.
+You should be comfortable carrying a 10–20 lb (5–10 kg) pack for extended days, averaging around 20–25 kilometers with significant elevation gain and loss across varied terrain.
+The trail is often rugged and sun-exposed, and river crossings are part of the route.

-For many travelers, the rhythm gets easier as the days go by.
+For many travelers, the rhythm settles in as the days go by.
 Others feel the accumulation.
-External factors like rain, heat, and trail conditions can be significant — as can internal ones like hydration, sleep, and recovery habits.

 If you’re unsure, speak with your physician or trainer before applying.
 A signed Bill of Good Health is required.